erickmerchant/handcraft/README.md

 ## Inspiration

-A lot of the API is inspired by Rust and its ecosystem.
+Much of the API is inspired by Rust and its ecosystem.
 The rest is the latest iteration of ideas I've had since around 2015.
 I need to mention the following as inspiration though.

 - [jQuery](https://github.com/jquery/jquery)
 - [Ender](https://github.com/ender-js/Ender)